The Compliance Officer at Unipro PJSC is appointed by the Board of Directors of Unipro PJSC.

 - Securities law/rules that regulate insider trading

-- Prevention of fraud, corruption, breach of the rules of conduct set out in the Code of Corporate Governance.
+- Prevention of fraud, corruption, breach of the rules of conduct set out in the Code of Conduct.

 Unipro PJSC operates a compliance risk management system: compliance risks are assessed by the Company’s activities, resulting in the creation of a risk map indicating the probability of their realisation and a set of measures to mitigate them.
 Based on the results of these actions, a detailed risk assessment report is prepared with a list of practical measures and specific deadlines for their implementation.

 With the participation of senior management of Unipro PJSC, a separate antitrust risk assessment is conducted on an annual basis.

 Unipro PJSC believes combating the corruption to be one of the key principles of responsible business practices.
 The Company recognises and monitors the compliance with local anti-corruption regulations, and also implements a number of additional measures to combat involvement in corruption activities.

 In 2019, the Compliance Management System at Unipro PJSC was audited by a major international auditing firm (hereinafter as “the Auditor’).
 The Auditor conducted an audit to verify the suitability, implementation procedure and performance of the group-wide compliance system.